granitevolition/andikar-backend-api/README.md

 ### Database Settings
 - `DATABASE_URL`: PostgreSQL connection URL (example: postgresql://user:password@localhost:5432/andikar)
+  - If not set, the app will look for individual PostgreSQL variables:
+  - `PGHOST`, `PGDATABASE`, `PGUSER`, `PGPASSWORD`, `PGPORT`
+  - If none of these are available, the app will fall back to SQLite

 ### API Endpoints
 - `HUMANIZER_API_URL`: URL of the text humanizer API